Sing Play Move

 About The Teacher

-Kate received her Master’s of Music in Music Education from Colorado State University and her undergraduate degree in music education from the University of Colorado at Boulder.
-She holds all three levels of Kodály certification and has also completed one level of Orff Schulwerk training.
-She lives with her husband in Boulder, CO, where she enjoys hiking and practicing yoga.
+Kate holds a Masters of Music from Colorado State University and received her undergraduate degree in Music Education from the University of Colorado at Boulder.
+She holds all three levels of Kodály certification and has also completed Orff Schulwerk training.
+She has performed with the Colorado Conductor’s Chorale, the Spokane Symphony Chorale, Boulder-based Cantabile Singers, and currently sings with Anima Chamber Ensemble.
+Kate resides in Louisville, CO, where she enjoys yoga, gardening, and soaking up the Colorado sunshine.

-$100 for each additional child from the same immediate family
+- $25 for each additional child from the same immediate family (sharing the same family blanket space)

 Festival for Kids is generously underwritten by The Aspen Thrift Shop.